 As you’d expect, the vital organs tend to be the brain and the heart.
 You will be able to identify vital organs once you’ve ranked up your Dead Eye to Level 4 (happens during Chapter 5), vital organs will be marked in red - an enormous help.

-Finally, you need to take into account what angle you’re shooting from and the weaponry you’re using.
+You also need to take into account what angle you’re shooting from and the weaponry you’re using.
 Shoot a bear in the head with a regular repeater and it’s unlikely to hit the brain.
 This is because the bullet isn’t powerful enough to penetrate through the skull.
 Specialised weaponry and bullets, while aiming from different angles is key.

 Weapons and ammo to use